- 1 Foundation

 What is a Non-Profit Corporation?

 A non-profit corporation is created by filing articles of incorporation with the secretary of state in accordance with the Non-Profit Corporation Act.
-“Non-profit corporation” means a corporation no part of the income of which is distributable to members, directors, or officers.
+“Non-profit corporation” means a corporation with no part of the income of which is distributable to members, directors, or officers.
 A non-profit corporation may be created for any lawful purposes, which purposes must be fully stated in the articles of incorporation.
 Not all non-profit corporations are entitled to exemption from state or federal taxes.

 Is a non-profit corporation exempt from taxes?